Maggieykw/Video-Game-Sales-Prediction-by-R-Language_edX/README.md

 # edX_Video-Game-Sales-with-Ratings (Prediction)
-## Please refer to Video-Game-Sales.pdf
+## For details, please refer to the file called "Video-Game-Sales.pdf"